 In hindsight, I wish I had spend the entire day on Coral Island instead of stopping at Raya.
 The beach was much larger and they offered a wide variety of water sports including kayaking and parasailing!

 Day Two of My Phuket Travel Itinerary

 After my friends joined me in Patong Beach we decided to immediately cross off one of our big bucket list items, James Bond Island or Phang Nga.
 We booked a day trip on Viator which included hotel pickup and drop off, James Bond Island, a delicious lunch, sea canoeing, and a stop at Wat Suwan Kuha (a Cave Temple) all for $60.
 Although the day was a little rushed, we were happy we got to see so much in such a short period of time (and lunch was fantastic)!

 You can check out the package we booked here.

-A visit to Koh Phi Phi is a must-see on your list of things to do in Phuket!
+A visit to Koh Phi Phi is a must-see on your Phuket travel itinerary!
 We ended up booking a day trip recommended by Bodega Hostel through Phuket New Generation Travel, you can find information about the company here.